DopierRex/OneNext/README.md

 Those boards use a FPGA Xilinx XC6SLX16.

 The extra cores will not work on the new Spectrum Next Kickstarter 2 (ks2), as its FPGA on board is different.
-Hopefully, third party developers or the Spectrum Next team will look into developing new extra cores and adapting the existing ones for the Spectrum Next Kickstarter 2.
+Hopefully, third party developers or the Spectrum Next team will look into creating new extra cores and adapting the existing ones for the Spectrum Next Kickstarter 2.

 The sofware in this repository has not been tested yet on the new N-mini, a Raspberry PI-sized Next board by Don Superfo.